Pitch your ideas to tackle our education challenges

 Below are the two challenges, instructions on how to take part, and what’s in it for you.
 Describe your idea in 250 words or less before the 30 October, and shortlisted entries will get an opportunity to pitch at Acting Now for Future Skills!

 Learning shouldn’t finish when you leave the classroom.
-We want to people to be able to learn new skills for their future while they are in work.
+We want adults to be able to learn new skills for their future.
 How would you help?